 You pay your premiums each month to keep your policy active but if your vehicle is damaged and you file a claim, you still have to pay a deductible.
 The deductible limits for comprehensive and collision coverage are determined when you purchase a policy.
 Selecting a higher deductible of $1,000 might lower monthly premiums but remember you will have to pay that amount when a claim is filed.
 It may not make sense to start a claim with your insurer if repairs cost less than your deductible.

 Claim delays are another frequent claim complaint.
 If you're involved in a two car or more auto accident, your insurer and the other insurer will conduct a liability investigation.
 You can help by taking photos of your damage and the area where the accident took place.
 If there are witnesses, gather their contact information.
-The NAIC's WreckCheck app for iPhone and Android walks users through what to do after the accident.

 If there is a dispute about what happened and in the absence of unbiased witnesses, a police report may be necessary before making a liability determination.
 Depending on the department, the police report could take weeks.